 - By-the-Book Cop: Firm believer in protocol, usually addresses others by rank.

-- Curtains Match the Window: Blue hair and eyes.
+- Curtains Match the Window: Her hair is blue, like her visible right eye.
 Her left eye, the one she hides, is later revealed to be red like her mother's eyes, revealing her to be half-blood.

 - Innocent Fanservice Girl: Only once.
 If playing her route in the first Galaxy Angel II videogame, she wears an extremely skimpy bikini to her date with Kazuya.
 She picks that bikini because she can move more freely in it than in other swimsuits.